 How to Budget Your Money like Dave Ramsey

-Dave Ramsey may not be everyone’s cup of tea, but he, without a doubt, made budgeting practical, easy to follow and understand.
-Which for “non-finance” people is super enticing!
+Dave Ramsey may not be everyone’s cup of tea, but he, without a doubt, made budgeting practical, easy to follow, and easy to understand.
+Which, for “non-finance”, people is super enticing!

 One of the first times I remember hearing about Dave Ramsey was back when I was fresh from the nest and living on my own.
 I remember searching for “easy ways to budget money“.